oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 Hi, I'm Joël Franusic and my personal mission is to "make all software, from all time, instantly available to any programmer".

-There are a lot of ways to intrepret this mission statement, which I like.
+There are a lot of ways to interpret this mission statement, which I like.
 I want this mission statement to be flexible and able to grow and change over time.
 That said, let me break down how I'm thinking about this mission statement